Javascript Control Flow

 }

-In this example, the message will be printed to the console because both conditions (a > 5 and b > 10) are true.
+In this example, the message will be printed to the console because both conditions (a > 5

 if Statements

-In JavaScript, if, else if, and else are used to create conditional statements that allow your code to make decisions and take different actions depending on certain conditions.
+are used to create conditional statements that allow your code to make decisions and take different actions depending on certain conditions.
 Here’s how they work:

 if